 S. No. High-Level Segment Australia's Statement 1.
 Statement delivered by H.E.
-Marise Payne, Minister of Foreign Affairs, Australia Affirmed that the freedoms of expression and religion and beliare inherent to its identity and that tolerance is fundamental multicultural and resilient societies.
-Disturbed by growing religious intolerance across the globe, the use of blasphemy laws to discriminate against religious practice and beliefs, and targeting of individuals and communities base on their religious adherence.
-Confirmed support to the HRC in responding to human right situations as highlighted in their UPR statements, complemente by bilateral and regional engagement with other States.
-Expressed concerns over the challenges to democracy Venezuela; the critical situation of the Rohingya in Myanmand Bangladesh; treatment of Uyghurs in China; rights women in Saudi Arabia; murder of journalist Jamal Khashogg restrictions and reprisals against journalists in many places; and the humanitarian conflict in Yemen and Syria.
-Opposed the existence of Agenda Item 7 with the view that separate agenda item focusing singly on Israel is inappropriat and maintained the need to have a balanced agenda considering human rights challenges of all member states.
-Informed about the valuable work in the Pacific to increase women's participation in public life, especially in rural and remocommunities; welcomed Fiji as the first Pacific Island member the Council; and supported Marshall Islands' candidacy for 202 Listed priority thematic issues for the term: abolition of the dear penalty, ending discrimination and protecting the rights of the LGBTI community, freedom of religion, advancing indigenous peoples' rights, promoting gender equality, and supporting circulty and NHRIs.16
+Marise Payne, Minister of Foreign Affairs, Australia Affirmed that the freedoms of expression are inherent to its identity and that tolerance inherent to its identity and that tolerance multicultural and resilient societies.
+Disturbed by growing religious intolerance as use of blasphemy laws to discriminate again and beliefs, and targeting of individuals and on their religious adherence.
+Confirmed support to the HRC in respond situations as highlighted in their UPR statements by bilateral and regional engagement with one Expressed concerns over the challenges Venezuela; the critical situation of the Roand Bangladesh; treatment of Uyghurs women in Saudi Arabia; murder of journal restrictions and reprisals against journalists the humanitarian conflict in Yemen and Syria Opposed the existence of Agenda Item 7 was separate agenda item focusing singly on Isrand maintained the need to have a balance of human rights challenges of all member states and maintained the valuable work in the women's participation in public life, especiall communities; welcomed Fiji as the first Pacifithe Council; and supported Marshall Islands' Listed priority thematic issues for the term: a penalty, ending discrimination and protecting LGBTI community, freedom of religion, ac peoples' rights, promoting gender equality, society and NHRIs.
+16 ce is fundamental to across the globe, the st religious practices communities based and to human rights ents, complemented ther States.
+To democracy in hingya in Myanmar in China; rights of ist Jamal Khashoggi; in many places; and a. with the view that a ael is inappropriate, agenda considering is.
+Pacific to increase y in rural and remote fic Island member to candidacy for 2020. bolition of the deathing the rights of the dvancing indigenous